Diagnostics

 Sample Collection and Measurement

-In diagnostic clinical trials, sample collection is a critical aspect.
+In clinical trials for cancer diagnostic tests, sample collection is a critical aspect.
 For liquid biopsies, this involves drawing a small sample of blood from a patient.
 This blood sample is then analyzed in a laboratory to detect any circulating cancer cells or DNA.

 The results obtained from the liquid biopsy are then compared against standard methods of cancer detection, such as tissue biopsy, colonoscopy, or imaging.
 This comparison is vital to verify the accuracy and reliability of the liquid biopsy.